Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 • Airport Pickup and drop-off from Tribhuvan International Airport to the hotel of your choice by taxi or local Jeep transfer.

-• Transportation from Kathmandu to Yoga destination and Back to Kathmandu.
+• Transportation from Kathmandu to the yoga destination and back to Kathmandu.

 Accommodation and food

-• You will stay at a hotel in Kathmandu upon your choice in standard hotel.
+• You will stay at a hotel in Kathmandu, at your choice.

 Experienced Guide

-• A professional, friendly, and experienced Yoga tour guide will be with you throughout the trip, so your safety and providing valuable insights into the regions you visit.
+• A professional, friendly, and experienced Yoga tour guide will be with you throughout the trip, ensuring your safety and offering helpful information about the regions you visit.

 Complimentary

-• The company's T-shirt and Cap before the Yoga tour.
+• The company's T-shirt and cap are available before the yoga tour.

 • At the end of your trip, you'll have a farewell meal at a restaurant in the area.
 At the farewell dinner after the Kathmandu Yoga Tour—2 Days, we will give you a certificate of achievement.